Adam777Z/xbox-controller-button-remapper/README.md

 Works with the Xbox Series X|S Controller that has the Share button.

 Make sure that the controller is updated to the latest firmware version.
+(Instructions: [Update your Xbox Wireless Controller](https://support.xbox.com/en-US/help/hardware-network/controller/update-xbox-wireless-controller))

 Currently only works with this setting disabled:\
 Settings - Gaming - Xbox Game Bar - Open Xbox Game Bar using this button on a controller: (X)